MarginaliaSearch/SlopData/readme.md

 ## Why though?

-Slop is fast.

-Slop generally outperforms most other storage formats available in Java (e.g. anything over jdbc, parquet, protobuf) when it comes to sequential reads and writes, at the cost of really only supporting this use case.
+Slop is fast:  Slop generally outperforms most other storage formats available in Java (e.g. anything over jdbc, parquet, protobuf) when it comes to sequential reads and writes, at the cost of really only supporting this one use case.
-A big part of why this is the case is because it offers a lot of flexibility in how the data is stored.

-Slop is compact.
+It's often at least one to two orders of magnitude faster than some of Java's built-in tools for reading and writing data (e.g. Data...Stream, Object...Stream, with a buffered underlying stream).

+You should however always benchmark your own use case to be sure.

-Depending on compression and encoding choices, the format will be smaller than a parquet file containing the equivalent information.
+Slop is compact:  Depending on compression and encoding choices, the format will be smaller than a parquet file containing the equivalent information.

-Slop is simple.

-There isn't much magic going on under the hood in Slop.
+Slop is simple:  There isn't much magic going on under the hood in Slop.

 It's designed with the philosophy that a competent programmer should be able to reverse engineer the format of the data by